-A landmark Multilateral Memorandum on the Enforcement of Commercial Judgments for Money – the first of its kind – has been published by the Standing International Forum of Commercial Courts (SIFoCC).
+A landmark Multilateral Memorandum on the Enforcement of Commercial Judgments for Money – the first of its kind – has been published by the Standing International Forum of Commercial Court (SIFoCC).

-Started in 2017 by then-Lord Chief Justice, Lord Thomas, SIFoCC brings together the commercial courts of the world to further mutual aims and share best practice.
+Started in 2017 by then-Lord Chief Justice, Lord Thomas, SIFoCC brings together the Commercial Court of the world to further mutual aims and share best practice.
 It has almost 40 member jurisdictions from five continents, each represented by senior judiciary including many Chief Justices.

 This Multilateral Memorandum on Enforcement (opens in a new tab) sets out the procedures for enforcing judgments of one jurisdiction in the courts of another.
 It concerns commercial judgments requiring a person to pay a sum of money to someone else, although some contributions touch on the position with other forms of judgment.
 Importantly, the account is from the enforcing country itself.